Camille Richoux

 OverviewAI-generated summary

-Camille Richoux's research focuses on public health issues, particularly within the context of Arkansas.
-Her work has explored the well-being of LGBTQ+ youth, employing a mixed-method approach to understand their needs and identify effective strategies.
-Richoux has also investigated factors associated with the self-reported use of naloxone for overdose reversal, with implications for harm reduction services in the Southern United States.
-Additionally, her research has examined HCV medication receipt among individuals with substance use disorders in Arkansas, highlighting ongoing challenges for HCV elimination.
-She has collaborated with researchers at the University of Arkansas for Medical Sciences, including George Pro, Nicholas Zaller, Jonathan P. Bona, and Mofan Gu, contributing to a total of three publications.
+Camille Richoux's research focuses on public health issues, particularly those affecting vulnerable populations.
+Her work includes exploring the well-being of LGBTQ+ youth in Northwest Arkansas, utilizing a mixed-method approach to understand their needs and strategies.
+Richoux has also investigated factors associated with naloxone use for overdose reversal in Little Rock, Arkansas, highlighting implications for harm reduction services in the Southern United States.
+Additionally, her research has examined HCV medication receipt among individuals with substance use disorders in Arkansas, underscoring challenges in HCV elimination efforts.
+Richoux has published three papers, with an h-index of 1 and 3 total citations.
+She collaborates with researchers from the University of Arkansas for Medical Sciences and the University of Arkansas at Fayetteville.

 Metrics